two-torial/two-torial/docs/games/chunithmnew/troubleshooting.md

     c2c can have many problems but you can fix most of them by applying the "Patch for head-to-head play" and disabling "Set all timers to 999" on a CHUNITHM web patcher (see [Resources](../../resources.md#web-patchers)).

     If the above does not work then please ensure both machines have the exact same data and can communicate with each other if they cannot then you can try disabling firewalls or changing the c2c group.

+    If clicking the c2c button does nothing, you can fix it by resetting the network settings in Windows.